 Search for Facebook Groups that align with your industry, interests, or target audience.
 For example, if you sell handmade jewelry, join groups for artisans, craft enthusiasts, or fashion lovers.

-• Build Relationships: As you engage, you’ll start building rapport with other members.
+- Build Relationships: As you engage, you’ll start building rapport with other members.
 When appropriate and allowed by group rules, you can subtly mention your page or content if it’s relevant to the conversation.
-Over time, members who appreciate your contributions are more likely to check out your page and become followers.

 Create Your Own Facebook Group